pietrobondioli/algorithms/README.md

         }
     }

-    public int Count()
+    // Count method that returns the number of elements in the buffer public int Count()
     {
         return _items.Length;
     }

-    public int ByteLength()
+    // ByteLength method that returns the size of the buffer in bytes public int ByteLength()
     {
         return _items.Length;
     }

-    public int ByteOffset()
+    // ByteOffset method that returns the offset of the buffer in bytes public int ByteOffset()
     {
         return 0;